 - Platform: Windows, macOS, Linux, SteamOS, PS4, PSVita, Xbox One, Nintendo Switch, Nintendo Wii U, New Nintendo 3DS

 The Binding of Isaac: Rebirth is a rogue-like dungeon-crawler.
 It’s also a remake of The Binding of Isaac, an indie title by Edmund McMillen.
-Additionally, it’s a highly popular game with over 12K daily concurrently players on Steam.
+The new version offers co-op either locally or online.

-It’s the darker game on our list, certainly.
-It follows Isaac, a young boy trying to escape his murderous mother, who believes God sentenced his son to death.
-The setting won’t take you to gorgeous sights, rather depressing and bleak dungeons.
+The game follows Isaac, a young boy trying to escape his murderous mother, who believes God sentenced his son to death.
+The setting features depressing and bleak randomly-generated dungeons, corridors, and rooms.
+Still, these areas will remind you of classic Zelda dungeons and castles.

 Nobody Saves the World